redhat-developer/app-services-cli/CONTRIBUTING.md

 ## Kafka Service Fleet Manager API (KAS)

-- The CLI communicates with the Kafka Service Fleet Manager (KAS) API.
-For this there is a generated API client in `./pkg/api/kas/client`.
 - The CLI uses the Strimzi API for topic management.
 The client is located in `./pkg/api/strimzi-admin/client`

 ### Updating the API client